 We will work with our suppliers to improve the accessibility of these sites as much as possible.

-Some parts of this site link to or use content provided by other websites and these are not always accessible as our site.
-Examples include
+Some parts of this site link to, or use, content provided by other websites.
+These are not always as accessible as our site.
+Examples include:

 - YouTube videos